2025 Australian federal budget: Political response

 The shadow treasurer of the opposition Coalition, Angus Taylor, stated that the Liberal and National parties will not support the tax cuts put forward in the budget measures.

 In the opposition's budget reply held during the second reading debate of the appropriations bill revealed that the opposition plans to spend introduce a national gas plan to lower bills by creating a domestic reserve supply of gas which Peter Dutton said would lower prices by 10–20%, the Coalition would also reduce the fuel excise from 50 cents to 25 cents, the Coalition also reaffirmed its plans to cut immigration numbers, the Coalition would increase the amount that small businesses can claim on tax write-offs from $20,000 to $30,000 and that the Coalition would implement a previously announced policy that would allow small businesses making up to $10,000 to claim up to $20,000 on meal expenses, the Coalition said they would cut roles in the public sector, the Coalition will invest $9 billion in Medicare, they will also cap medicines at $25 following the government's announcement, the Coalition also plans to invest $400 million in mental health services.

 Senator for the Australian Capital Territory (ACT) David Pocock stated that the budget failed to deliver adequate funding for services and infrastructure for the ACT.

-Senator for Tasmania Jacqui Lambie stated that the tax cuts should not be going to politicians and wealthy people, following her criticism that previous cost-of-living relief such as power bill subsidies should be means-tested.
+Senator for Tasmania Jacqui Lambie stated that the tax cuts should not be going to politicians and wealthy people, following her criticism that previous cost-of-living relief, such as power bill subsidies, should be means-tested.

-The Greens have proposed taxing profits of large corporations to pay for their plans to put dental and mental health care into Medicare, cap rent increases, lower mortgages and take strong climate action.
+The Greens have proposed taxing profits of large corporations to pay for their plans to put dental and mental health care into Medicare, cap rent increases, lower mortgages, and take strong climate action.

 Post-speech developments

-Further to the Greens' announcements regarding the budget, they have announced that they will spend at least 1% of the budget on environmental measures, which would see the government spend an additional $17 billion.
+Further to the Greens' announcements regarding the budget, they have announced that they would spend at least 1% of the budget on environmental measures, which would see the government spend an additional $17 billion.

-On 26 March 2025, the tax cuts proposed in the budget passed both chambers of parliament.
-The Coalition has vowed to repeal these tax cuts if elected to office at the May election.
+On 26 March 2025, the tax cuts proposed in the budget passed both chambers of Parliament.
+The Coalition vowed to repeal these tax cuts if elected to office at the May election.

-Economists' reactions
+Reactions

+Economists

-EY's chief economist Charelle Murphy, and senior economists Paula Gadsby and Nicholas Hordern stated that they were disappointed not to see substantial funding for innovative practices in business or for encouraging competitive practices, but noted that there were cost-of-living relief measures at the expense of fiscal repair and business assistance.
+EY's chief economist, Charelle Murphy, and senior economists Paula Gadsby and Nicholas Hordern stated that they were disappointed not to see substantial funding for innovative practices in business or for encouraging competitive practices.
+They noted that there were cost-of-living relief measures at the expense of fiscal repair and business assistance.

-Independent economist Saul Eslake stated that there are challenges to raising sufficient revenue but praised certain reforms such as the decision to ban the use of non-compete clauses.
+Independent economist Saul Eslake stated that there are challenges to raising sufficient revenue but praised certain reforms, such as the decision to ban the use of non-compete clauses.
 He also criticised the outsized distribution of the GST to Western Australia.